 A. The purpose of the LCC is to determine whether the requirements for the renewal of a credential required by the state are met.

-B. The LCC will inform all educators employed by an SAU of their credentialing responsibilities and provide each with a copy of the LCC procedures and forms.
+B. The LCC will inform all educators employed by a SAU of their credentialing responsibilities and provide each with a copy of the LCC procedures and forms.

-C. The LCC will preapprove course work of professional development that will result in the accrual of credit or contact hours for the purposes of certification renewal to ensure that the planned study or professional development is in accordance
+C. The LCC will preapprove course work of professional development that will result in the accrual of credit or contact hours for the purposes of certification renewal to ensure that the planned study or professional development is in accordance with this rule.

-D. The LCC shall provide for maintenance of a cumulative confidential file containing documentation of the accrual of approved hours for certification or renewal and official documentation of progress toward meeting the requirements for a renewal
+D. The LCC shall provide for maintenance of a cumulative confidential file containing documentation of the accrual of approved hours for certification or renewal and official documentation of progress toward meeting the requirements for a renewal.

 2. Composition